thespidernet/scalablog/com/thespidernet/scalablog/app/models/models_readme.txt

  records to or from the database.

- Typical items in here are "Service Layers / Object Managers", Data Access Objects (DAOs) and the obvjects themselves,too - reside here.
+ Typical items in here are "Service Layers / Object Managers", Data Access Objects (DAOs) and the objects themselves,too - reside here.

  The models folder forms part of the Model View Controller (MVC) design pattern.